Digital Marketing • Social Media • Search Marketing

 • New people join the team.

+Each piece may make sense on its own.
 But if those pieces are not connected, the company ends up with growth activity instead of a growth system.

-That is where problems start.
+That is where the breakdown starts.

 • Marketing attracts the wrong audience.